PyMoDAQ/PyMoDAQ/docs/src/modules/DAQ_Viewer.rst

 dimensionality (DAQ_type: DAQ0D, DAQ1D, DAQ2D...) but in fact the data viewers are set depending on the data exported from the detector plugin using the `data_grabed_signal` or `data_grabed_signal_temp` signals.

-These two signal emit a
+These two signals emit a
 list of `DataFromPlugins` objects.
 The **length** of this list will set the **number of dedicated data viewers**.
 In general one, but think about data from a Lockin amplifier generating an amplitude in volt and a phase in degrees.
 They are unrelated physical values better displayed in separated axes or viewers.
 The `DataFromPlugins`'s attribute `dim` (a string either equal to `Data0D`, `Data1D`, `Data2D`, `DataND`) will determine the data viewer type to set.

 This code in a plugin

 .. code-block:: python

     self.data_grabed_signal.emit([